Deepak747884/Personal-Recipe-Catalog/README.md

 •	Spinner for Snack and Main Course

-•	Button for initiate recipe display
+•	Button to initiate recipe display

 •	Fragment to display the recipe